Vladimir Miklushevsky

-He had served as the Governor of Primorsky Krai from 16 March 2012 to 4 October 2017.
+He had served as governor of Primorsky Krai from 16 March 2012 to 4 October 2017.

 He is a member of the United Russia party.
 He is a doctor of Technical Sciences, author of more than 60 scientific papers.

 Biography

 Vladimir Miklushevksy was born 15 September 1967 in Sverdlovsk.

 In 1990, he graduated with honors from the Moscow Institute of Steel and Alloys with a degree in metallurgical engineering.
 From 1990 to 1993, he studied at the graduate school of MISiS, after which he began teaching at the Department of Rare Metals and Powder Metallurgy of MISiS.

 In 1998, he was appointed head of the planning and economic department of MISiS.
 In 2004, he was a vice-rector for economics and finance.
 3 years later, in April 2007, he became the first vice-rector of the Moscow Institute of Steel and Alloys.

 In September 2007, he became the Director of the Department for Forecasting and Organization of the Budget Process of the Ministry of Education and Science of Russia, and on 1 September 2008, Miklushevsky became the Deputy Minister of Education and Science of Russia.

 On 8 October 2010, by order of the Prime Minister of Russia Vladimir Putin, he was appointed rector of the Far Eastern Federal University.

 On 28 February 2012, Miklushevsky was appointed acting governor of Primorsky Krai after the resignation of former governor Sergei Darkin.

 At the first press conference as acting governor, Miklushevsky made several loud statements.
 He announced his intention to decriminalize the region, deal with all cases of corruption, dismiss inactive officials, as well as open a personal website for communication with residents of Primorye and start his own Twitter page.

 On 16 March 2012, at the suggestion of the President of the Russia, he was vested with the powers of the Governor of the Primorsky Krai.
 34 out of 38 deputies voted for Miklushevsky.

 In the first days of his work as governor of the Primorsky Krai, Miklushevsky changed the composition of the Regional Administration, namely the list of his deputies.
 It was decided to reduce the number of vice-governors from 10 to 8.
 Only four deputies from Darkin's team retained their posts, the rest were dismissed by Miklushevsky's order.
 Miklushevsky replaced a larger number of heads of municipalities, putting people loyal to him in their place, for which the popular elections of heads were canceled by amending the charters of municipalities.

 In the first months of his reign, Miklushevsky proved himself to be a man of a democratic disposition.
 In the building of the regional administration, the "governor's elevator" was liquidated, which ran non-stop from the 1st to the 7th floor, where the office of the head of the region is located.
 The Public Chamber was created, against which Darkin opposed.
 He refused the special signal assigned to him by the Law, and the special number sequence.
 At the same time, he was repeatedly seen moving in a two-seat helicopter.